THE FALL OF DON JUAN

 NATALIE.
 I don't know.

 MICHAEL.
 What do you mean you don't know?
-Have you met him before?
+You've met him before?

 MICHAEL.
 What do you mean you can't remember?
-Have you slept with so many men that their faces are all just a blur?
+What intimate details?
+Have you slept with so many that their faces are all just a blur?

 NATALIE.
-You've been a jerk to him all this time and now you're being a jerk to me.
+You've been a jerk to him and now you're being a jerk to me.

 NATALIE.
 He was right.
 (Hurries away.)